ajsb85/zwiftalizer/README.md

 platform and output graphics, ANT+ device and network performance charts.
 The code runs 100% in your web browser on your computer.

+## 1.4.4 Changes (2018-01-05)

+* Dropped Power Sources Report because it's not popular (/powersources route still actually works, just hidden from main menu).
+* Amazon links now appear for current CPU and GPU models only (mainly to make rendering faster - browser trying to figure out if a link is visited or not is very slow)
+* eBay links now appear for GPUs only (kept them just for my own use)
+* Dropped asking for ANT+ model names.
+Too many models with 0 model Ids and no longer rendering the Power Sources report anyway.
+* Still collecting Power Source data, if known, in case I change my mind.
+*

 ## 1.4.3 Changes (2017-09-29)

 * Reverted to React 15.5.4 because React Bootstrap modals don't work with React 16.
 * Fixed bug that stopped the crowd sourced collection of power meter and smart trainer model name modals
 * Fixed bug in BTLE chart heading and brush chart X-axis labels formatting.
 * Added Lambda at Edge function to set Cache-Control and Content Security Policy response headers for all assets coming from the CloudFront distro (everything except the json data).

 ## 1.4.2 Changes (2017-09-27)

 * React 16.0 update

 ## 1.4.1 Changes (2017-09-21)

 * Maintenance
 * Added Heap Analytics
 * Added basic search function to Benchmarks report